Vector35/binaryninja-api/docs/guide/index.md

 ![the sidebar >](../img/sidebar.png "The Sidebar")

-Once you have a file open, the sidebar lets you quickly access the most common features and keeps them available while you work, including:
+Once you have a file open, the sidebar lets you quickly access the most common features and keeps them available while you work.
+These panels can be moved back and forth between the left and the right side of the screen and can also be dragged , including:

+Left side panels:
 - symbols
 - types
+- tags/bookmarks
+- memory map
+- external
 - function-specific local variables
 - context-sensitive stack state
 - strings
-- tags/bookmarks
 - a mini-graph of the current function
 - cross-references to the current selection